 What is the cost of a Habitat home in Asheville?

 Depending on the size, Habitat houses cost the homeowner between $135,000 and $153,000.
 The fair market value of these houses is between $152,000 and $172,500.

 Who funds and builds Asheville Area Habitat for Humanity houses?

 Individuals, businesses, faith communities, civic organizations, foundations and the Habitat ReStore all come together to fund and build Habitat houses.
 Mortgage payments from Habitat homeowners are recycled into the funding of additional Habitat houses.
 Visit Our Partners to learn more.

 Do you have any other housing programs?

 Yes!
 We also offer an affordable Home Repair program for low-income homeowners in Buncombe County.
-Through this program, folks who already own their own home but are having trouble maintaining it, can apply for help from Habitat.
-Services include painting, staining, interior and exterior repair, power-washing and modifications for accessibility.
+Through this program, folks who already own their own home, but are having trouble maintaining it, can apply for services from Habitat.
+Services include exterior painting/staining, interior and exterior repairs, floor repair, HVAC work, roof repair and modifications for accessibility.
 Visit the Home Repair page for complete details.

 How can I get involved with your work?

 To explore the many ways to contribute to Habitat – as a volunteer, donor, partner or advocate – please visit our Get Involved page.